 What Are the Symptoms of Glaucoma?

-People at risk for angle closure glaucoma (also called narrow angle glaucoma), usually show no sypmptoms before an attack.
-Some early symptoms may include blurred vision, halos, mild headaches or eye pain.
+People at risk for angle-closure glaucoma usually show no symptoms before an attack.
+Some early symptoms of an attack may include blurred vision, halos, mild headaches or eye pain.
+People with these symptoms should be checked by their ophthalmologist as soon as possible.
 An attack of angle-closure glaucoma includes the following:

-People with "normal tension glaucoma" can have their eye pressure within normal ranges, but show signs and symptoms of glaucoma, such as blind spots in their field of vision and optic nerve damage.
+People with "normal tension glaucoma" have eye pressure that is within normal ranges, but show signs of glaucoma, such as blind spots in their field of vision and optic nerve damage.

-Some people may not have symptoms of glaucoma, but may have a higher than normal eye pressure (called ocular hypertension).
-These patients are considered as "glaucoma suspects," and should be carefully evaulated by an opthalmologist.
+Some people have no signs of damage but have higher than normal eye pressure (called ocular hypertension).
+These patients are considered "glaucoma suspects" and have a higher risk of eventually developing glaucoma.
+They should be carefully monitored by an ophthalmologist.